-- Select Use WinPE files located in the folder I specify. - Specify path to the folder where the WinPE files are located. - 5.
+- 6. Click Next to continue.
+The software runs the appropriate script and proceeds to the next window. - 7.
 [Optional] Select whether to enable or disable remote connections to a machine booted from the media.
 If enabled, specify the user name and password to be entered on the console side at the connection to the agent.
-If you leave these boxes empty, the connection will be disabled. - 6.
+If you leave these boxes empty, the connection will be disabled. - 8.
 Specify network settings (p.
-169) for the machine network adapters or choose DHCP auto configuration. - 7.
+165) for the machine network adapters or choose DHCP auto configuration. - 9.
 [Optional] Specify the Windows drivers to be added to Windows PE.